curtislo93/finalproject-sql-transforming-analyzing-data/starting_with_questions.md

 Answer:

-Most countries and cities' top-selling product is the Google Kick Ball.
+Most countries and cities' top-selling product is the Nest® Cam Indoor Security Camera - USA.
+A further analysis on this item would show that this is one of the more profitable items overall (step 4, question 2).

 The pattern worth noting is that there are tons of cities with the EXACT same amount of the quantity, meaning that there is reasonable doubt that the data was collected correctly.